PkmX/hpbar/README.md

 ### v10
 * Added a counter that shows how many players got rekt by a monster.
+* Servers can now disable the HP tracker altogether.

 ### v9
 * Support rm-ark v2 and HEM v0.9467.